 Where We Stand: STEM Education

-Reducing barriers in STEM is a step toward increasing America’s global competitiveness.
-Workforce projections for 2024 confirm that the top 10 fastest-growing occupations requiring at least a bachelor’s degree will need significant science or math training.
-STEM jobs are expected to grow by 18.7% from 2010 to 2020.
-Non-STEM jobs are expected to grow by 14.3%.
+Reducing barriers in STEM is a step toward advancing gender equity and increasing America’s global competitiveness.
+STEM occupations are projected to grow by 10.5% over the 2020-2030 decade, compared to 7.5% for non-STEM jobs.
+Computer and information technology occupations in particular are estimated to grow by 13% over the same period.
 The supply of new workers in these fields is struggling to match demand, and women remain severely underrepresented.

-Before Title IX many opportunities to advance in STEM were denied to women.
+Before the passage of Title IX of the Education Amendments of 1972, which prohibits sex discrimination in education, many opportunities to advance in STEM were denied to women.
 These included participation in some advanced courses as well as math and science clubs.
-Today, girls and women have made significant gains, increasing participation in STEM courses particularly in the biological, environmental, and chemical/material sciences.
+Today, girls and women have made significant gains with increasing participation in STEM courses, particularly in the biological, environmental, and chemical/material sciences.
 Despite these gains, gender biases remain in STEM at all levels of education and employment.
 Title IX is an excellent tool to address these issues.
 However, if we truly intend to meet the needs of the 21st-century economy, we must break down barriers, increase girls’ interest in STEM, and encourage more women to pursue STEM careers.